Ataxic Cerebral Palsy

 • Coordination with chewing and swallowing

-If you have had a child born with cerebral palsy, you may contact a Connecticut cerebral palsy lawyer to determine if your baby’s particular situation warrants a lawsuit.
+If you have had a child born with cerebral palsy, you may contact an experienced cerebral palsy attorney to determine if your baby’s particular situation warrants a lawsuit.
 A financial recovery will not reverse the condition, but it can help ensure your child receives the best treatments available.
-Call 1-866-314-9352 to schedule a consultation with an experienced Connecticut cerebral palsy lawyer.
+Call to schedule a consultation with an experienced Connecticut ataxic cerebral palsy lawyer.